 In the second half of 2022, we plan to expand Sedex to all remaining plants (spirits and beverages), aiming to cover all major global business plants, and continue human rights management from 2023 onwards.

 ● Supply Chain

 The Suntory Group is working to promote activities for respecting human rights throughout the entire supply chain while linking to business partners by establishing the Basic Policy on Supply Chain Sustainability.

-Risk Assessment with Sedex
+Impact Assessment by Sedex